HenrikJoreteg/human-javascript/ch07 - views.md

     'active': '.container'
   },
   render: function () {
-    this.renderAndBind(); // this is what does all the bindings.
+    this.renderAndBind(); // This is what does all the bindings.
   },
   handleDeleteClick: function () {
     this.model.delete();